near/docs/docs/1.concepts/abstraction/chain-signatures.md

 ---
 id: chain-signatures
-title: Chain Signatures
+title: What are Chain Signatures?
 sidebar_label: What are Chain Signatures?
 ---

-Chain Signatures allow NEAR accounts to request signatures for transactions on other blockchains.
+Chain signatures enable NEAR accounts, including smart contracts, to sign and execute transactions across many blockchain protocols.

-Thanks to chain signatures, a NEAR account can safely control multiple accounts across different blockchains, enabling true ownership of cross-chain data and assets.
+This unlocks the next level of blockchain interoperability by giving ownership of diverse assets, cross-chain accounts, and data to a single NEAR account.

-:::info Searching for code?
+:::info Looking for code?

-This document presents only broad concepts, to include Chain Signatures in your project, check the [**build documentation**](../../8.abstraction/chain-signatures.md)
+To get started using Chain Signatures in your project see **[Create a Chain Signature](../../8.abstraction/chain-signatures.md)**.

 :::